 When Joseph Wilhelm and his former wife Jennifer Vermeulen started to mix muesli in a bathtub 40 years ago, they would have never thought that RAPUNZEL would develop into an international organic food manufacturer.

 Like all big stories, the RAPUNZEL story also started out small.
-The focus of Joseph Wilhelm back then was the production of muesli and nutspreads and the procurement and distribution of healthy food products such as bread, fruit and vegetable from organic cultivation.
-Today, RAPUNZEL markets every year about 12,000 tons of organic food in all the world and more than 450 products, half of which are processed or manufactured in Legau/Allgäu.
+The focus of Joseph Wilhelm back then was the production of muesli and nutspreads and the procurement and distribution of health food products such as bread, fruit and vegetable from organic cultivation.
+Today, RAPUNZEL markets every year about 12,000 tons of organic food in all the world and more than 450 products - half of which are processed or manufactured in Legau/Allgäu.